About Indigo Urgent Care

 As such, whether you need to relax, recuperate, rest, run, play, or work, Indigo claims to “serve as your personal health care concierge” whose provider team will do whatever it takes to help you feel your best.
 On top of this, they’re a not-for-profit organization focused on giving back to the local community.

 Indigo’s right; your time is valuable.
 But are they necessarily the right urgent care provider for you?
-Take a few minutes to find out what we learned during our research, so you’ll be informed when it’s time to make a split-second decision where to go.

 How Urgent Care Providers Like Indigo Work: Will You Save Time?